Fepilot/Copilot-PBI-Prompt_buddy/README.md

 - “What trends are emerging in Copilot adoption?”
 - “Estimate the ROI of Copilot usage last quarter.”

 No need for complex dashboards—just ask and get instant insights.
+And the power of this tool is that combines the power of PBI Analyzer + a Copilot Reasoning model (GPT-5) which turns it useful not only to get the data but to understand it in a simple way.

 ## 🧠 Prompt Library Web App

-To help users get started, this repository includes a lightweight web app inspired by Microsoft’s Prompt Buddy.
+To help users get started, the following repository includes a lightweight web app inspired by Microsoft’s Prompt Buddy.
 It offers:

-- Categorized prompts for common analysis themes
+- Categorized tested and ready to use super prompts for common analysis themes
 - Brief descriptions for each prompt
 - One-click copy functionality
 - A clean, responsive interface